Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Experimental Results

-Based on the results, in practice, our model can be utilized by training a batch of models with significantly larger skill spaces than the number of skills in the demonstration dataset, and the ones with the least losses can be used.
-The vectors that represent the same action can be detected and labeled by executing the actions generated by the decoders using the vectors.
+Based on the results, in practice, our model can be utilized by training a fold of models with significantly larger skill spaces than the number of skills in the demonstration dataset, and the ones with the least losses can be used \hakann{for skill discovery}.
+The vectors that represent the same action can be detected and labeled by executing the actions generated by the decoders using the vectors. \hakann{After the discovery step is complete, a new model with vector space size equal to the number of discovered skills can be trained using the self-supervised training scheme described in subsection \ref{subsec:self-sup}.}